timothyhouzet/syncy/README.md

 [Download](https://github.com/timothyhouzet/syncy/archive/master.zip) and unzip the project to your project folder, cd to that folder in the command line and run `npm install && npm start`

+## Build

+To build the app *(only tested on macOS High Sierra Version 10.13.6)*, cd to the project folder and run `npx electron-forge make`.
+This will package and build the application and put it inside the `{your_project_name}/out/make` folder.
+See the [Electron CLI](https://electronforge.io/cli) docs for more information.

 ### Credits

 [https://rsync.samba.org](https://rsync.samba.org)